Convert PS to SGI

 The PostScript (PS) file extension stands for "PostScript", a dynamic page description language developed by Adobe in the early 1980s.
 Primarily used for desktop publishing, vector graphics, and printing tasks, PS files are particularly beneficial in ensuring high-quality output across various devices.
 As a precursor to PDFs, they encode textual and graphical content with great precision, facilitating consistent rendering on any platform.
 Renowned for their robust and flexible nature, PostScript files have played a pivotal role in digital typography and printing, underpinning many modern typesetting applications and output systems.

-Check the file preview quickly and use PS to SGI tools if you need to change the conversion settings.
+Check the preview and configure PS to SGI tools before proceeding.